Azeezat-git/devops-tooling-with-apacheELB/apacheLB-server.md

-# Configure Apache As A Load Balancer
+# Configuring Apache As A Load Balancer

-** Instance: ** Launched an EC2 Ubuntu server and installed apache 2 on it
+**Instance:** Launched an EC2 Ubuntu server and installed apache 2 on it

 ### apache service running ###